 2. Don’t neglect your soil

-Get your soil ready for the planting season.
+To prepare your garden for this spring, you need to get your soil ready for the planting season.
 Turn the soil over to clear away weeds and add compost or manure to the soil to give it extra nutrients.
 You should do this a few weeks before planting, to give the compost or manure time to integrate with the soil.

 Adding mulch to your soil can help keep moisture in the earth and protect against weeds.